MicrosoftDocs/iis-docs/iis/media/live-smooth-streaming-events/the-world39s-first-iis-live-smooth-streaming-event-a-video-case-study.md

 ---
-title: "The World's First IIS Live Smooth Streaming Event - A Video Case Study | Microsoft Docs"
+title: "The World's First IIS Live Smooth Streaming Event - A Video Case Study"
 author: Microsoft
-description: "The French Open, organized by the French Tennis Federation, is one of the premier events in the professional tennis calendar, showcasing the best tennis tale..." ms.author: iiscontent
+description: "The French Open, organized by the French Tennis Federation, is one of the premier events in the professional tennis calendar, showcasing the best tennis tale..." ms.date: 02/24/2010 ms.assetid: d3070c3c-53a2-4575-90e9-da748e20ab7c msc.legacyurl: /learn/media/live-smooth-streaming-events/the-world39s-first-iis-live-smooth-streaming-event-a-video-case-study msc.type: video
-manager: soshir
-ms.date: 02/24/2010
-ms.topic: article
-ms.assetid: d3070c3c-53a2-4575-90e9-da748e20ab7c
-ms.technology: iis-media
-ms.prod: iis
-msc.legacyurl: /learn/media/live-smooth-streaming-events/the-world39s-first-iis-live-smooth-streaming-event-a-video-case-study
-msc.type: video
 ---